-Dimensional’s investment philosophy is based on the belief that in liquid capital markets, prices reflect all available information about fundamental values.
-As such, Dimensional’s view is that traded securities in those markets are fairly priced and reflect the aggregate risk and return expectations of all market participants and competition among market participants drives prices toward fair value.
+Dimensional’s investment philosophy is based on the belief that in liquid capital markets, prices reflect all publicly available information about fundamental values.
+As such, Dimensional’s view is that securities traded in those markets reflect the aggregate risk and return expectations of all market participants and competition among market participants drives prices toward fair value.

-This belief in markets means that Dimensional expects any value or long-term profitability attributable to a company’s current environmental, social, and governance (“ESG”) efforts to be already reflected in a company’s price.
-A company can, however, improve its ESG practices.
-Dimensional believes the most effective way to achieve this is through the promotion of good corporate governance practices by aligning company management with shareholder interests, such as by promoting strong board representation, as well as by reducing unnecessary environmental and social risks.
-Dimensional believes these efforts may be reflected in increased valuations through a combination of lower discount rates and higher cash flows.
-For this reason, Dimensional primarily focuses its responsible investment efforts on improving governance practices in companies within the investment portfolios it manages on behalf of its clients
+This belief in markets means that Dimensional expects any value or long-term profitability attributable to a company’s current environmental, social, and governance practices to be reflected in a company’s price.
+A company can improve its corporate governance practices by aligning company management with shareholder interests, such as by promoting strong board representation, as well as by reducing unnecessary environmental and social risks.
+Dimensional also believes efforts to improve corporate governance may be reflected in increased valuations through a combination of lower discount rates and higher cash flows.
+For this reason, Dimensional primarily focuses its responsible investment efforts on improving governance practices in companies within the investment portfolios it manages on behalf of its clients.

-Further, Dimensional believes that investors, particularly long-term shareholders with significant positions, are well positioned to positively influence a company’s governance practices.
-We believe that shareholders have a right to be heard by company management and that it is our responsibility as an investment manager to judiciously exercise shareholder voting rights on behalf of portfolios, taking into account both the costs and potential benefits.
-Dimensional broadly incorporates ESG considerations into the investment management process through its proxy voting, which incorporates practices to reflect shareholder interests, as well as communicating with portfolio companies to share Dimensional policies and governance focus areas with portfolio companies.
-Also, Dimensional improves its internal processes through selected projects, research and consistent review of those processes.United Nations Principles for Responsible Investment (“UNPRI”)
+Investors, particularly long-term shareholders with significant positions, can be well positioned to positively influence a company’s governance practices.
+We believe that shareholders have a right to be heard by company management and that it is our responsibility as an investment manager to judiciously exercise shareholder voting rights on behalf of the portfolios we manage, taking into account both the costs and potential benefits.
+Dimensional broadly incorporates governance considerations into the investment management process through its proxy voting, which incorporates practices to reflect shareholder interests, as well as communicating with portfolio companies to share Dimensional policies and areas of focus with regard to governance practices.
+Dimensional improves its internal processes through selected projects, research and consistent review of those processes.United Nations Principles for Responsible Investment (“UNPRI”)

 As part of its commitment to encouraging strong governance, Dimensional became a signatory to the UNPRI in August 2012.
 The UNPRI provides a framework for incorporating environmental, social, and corporate governance (“ESG”) considerations into investment management practices.
-Dimensional commits to adopt and implement the following six principles where consistent with its fiduciary duty to clients.
+Dimensional commits to adopt and implement the six principles of the UNPRI (the “Principles”) where consistent with its fiduciary duty to clients, including:

 Principle 1: Dimensional will incorporate ESG issues into investment analysis and decision-making processes.